The ‘Hire Kart Series’ is GKC’s only ‘arrive & drive’ series where we provide everything required to go racing.

-Participants will automatically accumulate points for the 2022 championship.
+Participants will automatically accumulate points for each round they compete – there is no registration required.
 Championship trophies will be on offer for both lights (<80kg) and heavies (>80kg).
 Competitors must be aged 15 years + to participate.

 The format is as follows: